0xSylvanus/Readme/README.md

 # Hi there 👋

-I'm **[Redo Tristian Hadinata]**, a passionate software developer with a knack for open-source projects and innovative solutions.
+I'm **[Sylvanus]**, a passionate software developer with a knack for open-source projects and innovative solutions.

 ## About Me
 - 🔭 I’m currently working on [Bootcamp](https://www.risein.com)
 - 🌱 I’m currently learning [Web3]
 - 👯 I’m looking to collaborate on [WEB3 COMMUNITY]
 - 🤔 I’m looking for help with [Bootcamp]
-- 💬 Ask me about [Music,guitar,conspiration]
+- 💬 Ask me about [Music,Guitar,Conspiration,Crypto]
-- 📫 How to reach me: [x.com/hxdinata]
+- 📫 How to reach me: [x.com/0xSylvanus]
 - ⚡ Fun fact: [can't sit still without thinking, dare to go far for progress, optimistic but logical]